Rocks and rapids and rainbows... the Boulder is the Yellowstone's wild child sibling, and it's a great fishery for the

 A Boulder river fishing trip on the upper Boulder is an excellent choice for mid-late summer unguided walk-wade fishing, while the lower Boulder is primarily a float fishery but does offer some wade fishing as well.
 Most of our Boulder River fishing guides run Boulder River fishing trips via raft.

 This is a small river and to float on a Boulder River fishing trip, a raft is absolutely required.
 Even so, the Boulder’s float season is short.
 With a full-size raft, the river is only floatable for about two weeks in May and a month following the spring melt in late June and July.
-Since we have an ultralight raft as well as a full-size raft, we are able to guide the Boulder starting in late April and stretching until late August, long after most other guides have moved on.
 We love guiding the Boulder during this short float window and wish more of our clients were interested in a Boulder River fishing trip.

 - Location: The Boulder starts north of the Yellowstone Park boundary and flows northeast to join the Yellowstone at Big Timber, about 35 miles east of Livingston.
 Our Boulder River fishing guides generally operate 45 minutes to an hour from Livingston.

 - Access: The upper Boulder is in National Forest and offers good unguided wade-fishing for fit anglers.
 It is too small to float.
 The lower Boulder is just large enough for a whitewater raft for a short window each summer.
 Since the lower river is private, a boat is the best way to access this water, though there are a few areas offering walk-wade opportunities.

 - Season: The upper Boulder is fishable year-round except during the May-June spring melt, but it’s best from July through mid-September.
 The lower Boulder offers about six weeks of float fishing via full-size raft spread from late April through late July.
 An ultralight raft doubles this window, though dragging or carrying the raft over/around obstacles will be required.